Branuz/bestreads/README.md

 <h2>Features</h2>

 BestReads is designed for storing and searching reading tips.
-Tips are stored to a database (SQLite).
 The Java based program is used via terminal.
+Tips are stored into a database (SQLite).
+Tips can be exported and imported.

   - [x] User can add a reading tip with a title, an url and related tags (write command "1")
   - [x] User can list all the tips she has added (write command "2")
   - [x] User can delete a tip by giving the id (write command "3")
-  - [x] User can search tips by title (write command "4")
+  - [x] User can fuzzy search tips by title (write command "4")
   - [x] User can search tips by a tag (write command "5")
   - [x] User can export tips to a json file (write command "6")
   - [x] User can import tips to a json file  (write command "7")